 Hiking isn’t just a means to an end like every day walking to get to the shop, for example.
 It’s about enjoying the journey too so you need to make it FUN!

 If you have a reluctant walker, you’ll need some fun activities up your sleeve.
 A few things you could try:

 Kids are easily distracted from what’s going on around them once they get into the motions of a favourite song.
 Can mum and dad get the words right, or will your little one need to help?
 Always great for lifting spirits and some happy banter and playing along with your little one.

 Collect items along your trail

 Without damaging your environment of course or taking anything you shouldn’t, what can you collect along the way?
 A particular type of flower or rock to look for?
 Having their own little collecting bag will make it even more special.

-This will depend largely on your surrounds, but can you create a list of items kids need to find on their walk?
-A tickable print out can be a great fun addition for them to add in their pocket with a marker pen.
+This will depend largely on your surroundings, but can you create a list of items kids need to find on their walk?
+A tickable printout can be a great fun addition for them to add in their pocket with a marker pen.

-It will be a little age-dependent but we have found giving kids of different age groups slightly harder lists works well – one with just pictures for toddler and words and pictures for school-aged kids.
+It will be a little age-dependent but we have found giving kids of different age groups slightly harder lists works well – one with just pictures for toddlers and words and pictures for school-aged kids.

 You can base the scavenger hunt on your surroundings like particular plants or animals, or keep it general such as based on what other hikers are wearing, route markers (nothing gets them to that next point faster than “who can find the next route marker?!”)

 Particularly helpful if you have only one child, can you bring along another family with kids for some company?
 Kids love the company of other kids, someone new to chat and play with along the way.